supun/singtel-test/README.md

 ![Class diagram](https://github.com/supun/singtel-test/blob/master/Capture.PNG)

-AnimalFactory class has the createAnimal() method which returns relavant Animal type object (Fish, Bird, Duck etc).
+AnimalFactory class has the createAnimal() method which returns relavant Animal type object (Fish, Bird, Duck Chicken etc).

-Test folder includes the testing method to verify each type of Animals
+Test folder includes the testing method to verify each type of Animals and their behaviours.